delphix/dct-sdk-go/README.md

 ```
 1. Generation of client SDK
 2. Initialize the SDK module
-3. Run the Test Go file and display list of Engines added to the APIGW
+3. Run the Test Go file, input the API key and hostname of the Delphix Engine and display list of Engines added to the APIGW
 ```

 ## Running the tests

-The test.go file executes a get all engines operation on the configured DCT-APIGW
+The test.go file executes a get all engines operation on the configured DCT-APIGW.
+To run the test on your delphix engine, provide the API key and Hostname of the engine when prompted.

 ### Break down into end to end tests